 We can distinguish several classes of models for spatial point processes

-- point processes based on the thinning of a Poisson point processes, on the superimposition of Poisson point processes. [sometimes hard to relate the stochastic process producing the realization and the physical phenomenon producing the data] - 2 Cox point processes (which include Cluster point processes,...). - Gibbs point processes. - Determinental point processes.
+- on the superimposition of Poisson point processes. [sometimes hard to relate the stochastic process producing the realization and the physical phenomenon producing the data] - Ocx point processes (which include Cluster point processes,...). - Gibbs point processes. - Oterminental point processes.